RocketPy-Team/RocketPy/docs/user/environment/0-setup/elevation.rst

 One option is to use the elevation data supplied by some atmospheric models.
 Since elevation data is crucial for numerical weather prediction, some weather models make elevation data available together with other variables.
-This will be covered later.
+This will be covered in the :ref:`atmospheric_models` section.